6 Things All Incoming College Freshmen Need To Hear (Real Talk)

 Now, everyone's college experience is difficult but I can confidently say I've never had that happen to me, haha!

 If like mine, your high school experience was full of teachers warning you how hardcore and scary college was, don't worry.
-It's not
+It's not!

 Again, everyone's experience is different, but in my opinion, the main difference between high school and college is that once you get to college, you're actually treated like an adult.

+In high school, you're treated like a little kid.
 Sure, you'll hear your high school teachers tell you your college professors won't hold your hand when it comes to assignments and getting things done.

+And that's true.
+But not in a way that's scary or intimidating.
 Because you're treated like an adult, you're expected to act like one too.

 This means managing your own time, getting assignments done on time, and showing up to class, all of your own accord.

+It's more responsibility, but it's also more freedom!
 A small example is not having to ask permission to get up in the middle of a lecture to use the bathroom.

 Seriously, if you asked for permission, you’d get some pretty funny looks.
 You’re an adult, so you can go as you please!